 Further along the promenade, in front of a row of houses overlooking the river Exe the sun had come out.
 Now I’m not afraid of photography in the sun, you just have to be more careful of the location, available shade and the direction of the light.
 Oh, and it helps if your subject has a parasol and is wearing goggles made with welder’s glass… Fey Pink looks great in that one.

 Our next location was under the train line at St Thomas.
-Again, great light, as the sun was around the far side of the arches, and blocked by close buildings, so we had a strong, but diffuse light reflected off of the buildings to the left.
+Again, great light, as the sun was around the far side of the arches, and blocked by close buildings, so we had a strong, but diffuse light reflected off of the buildings to the side.
 Plus that gusty breeze was back, and blowing Tracy’s hair rather marvellously.

 We were out for about two hours, and in that time I think we had about half a dozen people remark on the wedding… including someone who stopped their car, blocking the entrance to some shops, to get his wife to take a picture of him and his children with the band.